 An Earnest Blackness

-EUGEN BACON is an African-Australian computer scientist mentally re-engineered into a creative writer.
-She is the award-winning author of several novels and fiction collections as well as the guidebook Writing Speculative Fiction.
-Her novella Ivory’s Story was shortlisted for the British Science Fiction Association Award in 2020, and she has been nominated for and/or won the Foreword Indies Award, Bridport Prize, Copyright Agency Prize, Horror Writers Association Diversity Grant, Australian Shadows Award, Ditmar Award, and Nommo Award.
+EUGEN BACON is an African Australian author of several novels and fiction collections as well as Writing Speculative Fiction.
+Her books Ivory’s Story, Danged Black Thing, and Saving Shadows were all finalists for the British Science Fiction Association Awards, and she has been nominated for or won the Foreword Indies Award, Bridport Prize, Copyright Agency Prize, Horror Writers Association Diversity Grant, Otherwise Fellowship, Nommo Award, and others.
+Bacon’s creative work has appeared in Award Winning Australian Writing, Fantasy Magazine, Year’s Best African Speculative Fiction, and Fantasy & Science Fiction.
 Visit her website at eugenbacon.com and Twitter feed at @EugenBacon.